If you have been affected by sarcoma, you may joining a sarcoma support group helpful.

 What happens in a meeting?

 Every support group will run a bit differently.
-Most groups will focus on informal chat with other group members, discussion, and questions.
+Most group members will talk casually with each other, hold some focussed discussion, and ask questions.
 Some groups may also include a talk from an invited speaker on a related topic.

 Do I have to attend every meeting?

 Most groups are very flexible, and would say that you’re under no obligation to attend every meeting.

 Which group is right for me?

 There are several sarcoma support groups running across the UK.

 Some are for people who have a certain type of sarcoma, and some are for people in a certain area.

 You can join a group by getting in touch with a support group leader.
 Our find a group page lists all of their contact details.

 Disclaimer: Please note that local and online support groups are run independently of Sarcoma UK.